Andrew Card

 Andrew Hill Card Jr. (born May 10, 1947) is an American politician and academic administrator who was White House Chief of Staff under President George W. Bush from 2001 to 2006, as well as head of Bush's White House Iraq Group.
 Card served as United States Secretary of Transportation under President George H. W. Bush from 1992 to 1993.

 Card announced his resignation as Chief of Staff on March 28, 2006, effective April 14, 2006.
 Card was the Acting Dean of the Bush School of Government and Public Service, at Texas A&M University from 2011 to 2013.
 In 2014, Card became the president of Franklin Pierce University, serving until he retired from that post in the summer of 2016.

 Early life and education

-Card was born on May 10, 1947, in Brockton, Massachusetts, the son of Joyce (née Whitaker) and Andrew Hill Card Sr. He was active in the Boy Scouts of America's Old Colony Council and earned the rank of Life Scout.
+Card was born on May 10, 1947, the son of Joyce (née Whitaker) and Andrew Hill Card Sr. He was active in the Boy Scouts of America's Old Colony Council and earned the rank of Life Scout.
+He grew up in Holbrook, Massachusetts and graduated from Holbrook High School in 1965.
 He attended the United States Merchant Marine Academy from 1966 to 1967 before graduating from the University of South Carolina with a Bachelor of Science in civil engineering in 1971.
 He also attended the John F. Kennedy School of Government at Harvard University.